 For years the north relied on coastal shipping, and there were numerous ports around its coastline.
 In the 20th century trade patterns changed as pastoral farming and forestry developed.
 Coastal shipping declined, as did activity at the many minor ports.

 Ōpua in the Bay of Islands opened to ocean-going vessels in 1924, but closed for security reasons during the Second World War.
-In 1957 it re-opened as an international port.
+In 1957 it reopened as an international port.
 In the early 1960s Whāngārei Port was developed as the chief port and servicing centre for the region’s southern section.
-Both ports primarily served export needs and had a low value of imports. Ōpua is now seldom used, except as a ferry landing and a recreational marina.
+Both ports primarily served export needs and had a low value of imports. Ōpua is now seldom used, except as a ferry wharf and recreational marina.

 There are now several other port facilities on Whāngārei Harbour, in addition to Whāngārei Port.
 At Marsden Point a deep-water three-berth port opened in 2002, primarily for exporting forest products.
 A variety of cargo can be handled at both Whāngārei and Marsden Point ports.
 The Marsden Point oil refinery has two oil jetties.
 There is also a specialised loading port at Portland cement works on the harbour.

-An aerodrome for Whāngārei was completed in 1939, and those for Kaitāia and Kaikohe were built for military purposes during the Second World War.
-Domestic air travel became possible from 1947 when the National Airways Corporation was formed.
+An aerodrome for Whāngārei was completed in 1939, and airfields at Kaitāia and Kaikohe were built for military purposes during the Second World War.
+Domestic air travel became possible from 1947, when the National Airways Corporation was formed.
 The first NAC service was from Auckland to Whāngārei, Kaikohe and Kaitāia.

 The first election for a national government in New Zealand took place on 14 July 1853 at Russell.
-It was for the Bay of Islands parliamentary seat, and the successful candidate was Hugh Carleton.
+The successful candidate for the Bay of Islands parliamentary seat was Hugh Carleton.
 Over the years the north made few ripples on the political scene, with three notable exceptions:

 Education and health are funded in whole or part by central government.
-Northland Polytechnic, based at Whāngārei but with several campuses throughout Northland, is the main tertiary institution.
+NorthTec (formerly Northland Polytechnic), based at Whāngārei but with several campuses throughout Northland, is the main tertiary institution.
 There are also a number of private training institutions.
 Many people who live in isolated areas do not have ready access to tertiary education, but in 2015 there were 151 primary, intermediate and secondary schools.

 Health care is provided by four hospitals, general practitioners and a number of other providers.
 Free medical care for the impoverished district of Hokianga (established in 1941 under the Hokianga Special Medical Area) was threatened when health services were restructured in the early 1990s.
 However, the community took action, setting up the Hokianga Health Enterprise Trust to retain the services.

 For a long time Northland was known as North Auckland.
-Under the provincial government of 1852 to 1876 it was part of a wider Auckland province.
+Under the provincial government system of 1853 to 1876 it was part of a wider Auckland province.
 Subsequently smaller territorial authorities emerged, and in 1964 there were seven counties, four boroughs and three town districts.

 From the 1870s, some northern local authorities required that dogs be registered and issued with a collar at a cost of 2s.
 6d. each.
 The Māhurehure people of Waimā in the Hokianga refused to pay the dog tax, and descended on Rāwene on 1 May 1898 armed for battle.
-An over-anxious government dispatched a warship, two steamers, over 120 armed men, two field guns and two rapid-fire guns.
-The protesters were arrested, tried, and the leaders jailed at Mt Eden prison, Auckland.
+An over-anxious government dispatched a warship, two steamers, more than 120 armed men, two field guns and two rapid-fire guns.
+The protesters were arrested and tried, and the leaders jailed in Mt Eden prison, Auckland.

 There are three district councils, each responsible for local administration – the Far North (based at Kaikohe), Kaipara (based at Dargaville), and Whāngārei.
 There are also a number of community boards in each district.

 The social and economic disparities across Northland, as well as its geography and scattered population base, have influenced the finances and activities of local councils.
-The region’s proportion of non-rateable properties such as Crown-owned land, reserves and state forests, has also affected the operation of councils.
-A budget blowout on a sewerage scheme in Mangawhai made the Kaipara District Council the most indebted in the country – $4,395 for every person in the district – and locals in Mangawhai began a rates strike in protest at the Council’s actions.
-Between 2012 and 2016, government-appointed commissioners managed the Council.
+The region’s high proportion of non-rateable properties such as Crown-owned land, reserves and state forests, has also affected the operation of councils.
+A budget blowout on a sewerage scheme in Mangawhai made the Kaipara District Council the most indebted in the country – $4,395 for every person in the district – and Mangawhai locals began a rates strike in protest at the council’s actions.
+From 2012 to 2016, government-appointed commissioners managed the council.

-Despite Northland’s steady development over recent years, statistics show that it is one of the country’s poorest regions.
+Despite Northland’s steady development over recent years, it remains one of the country’s poorest regions.